Mingyi Li

 Working Papers

-• ➤ Consumer Heterogeneity and the Stimulus Effect of Digital Coupons, with Ying Chen, Jiaming Mao, and Jingyi Zhou.
+• ➤ Consumption Stimulus with Digital Coupons, with Ying Chen, Jiaming Mao, and Jingyi Zhou.

 Work-in-Progress